 We are moving towards an autonomous future where everything is fast.
-To catch up with the pace of this fast-moving ecosystem, organizations need to accelerate software delivery without compromising quality.
-In fulfilling these increasing demands for software, automation can prove to be a key asset.
+Organizations need to stay relevant in this fast-moving ecosystem, by accelerating software delivery without compromising quality.
+The increasing demand for software can be fulfilled through automation.

-Let’s take a look at the role of automation in software development and delivery.
+Let’s look at the role of automation in software development and delivery.

 Need for automation in software development

 “You can mass-produce hardware; you cannot mass-produce software; you cannot mass-produce the human mind.”

 This quote by the famous American theoretical physicist Michio Kaku describes how software development is different from other disciplines.
 Software development is a highly creative activity that requires efficient designing, organization, strategy, and attention to detail.
 Developing stable software requires personnel who are highly skilled.

 These days, organizations try to increase the headcount of software developers to speed up delivery.
 However, in other industries, production can be scaled up by increasing headcount, but not in software industries.